Match-Making for Tennis Players

 Low-Fidelity Design

-I translated the features into low-fidelity wireframes in Figma.
-These early designs laid the foundation for the final interface and helped visualize how each part of the experience would come together.
+I translated the features into low-fidelity wireframes in Figma, laying the foundation for the final interface.

 4